 Entertainment expenses are not deductible.
 If you’re self employed, please consult your tax advisor/tax preparer for other expenses specifically to your business that may be deductible.

-Terri G Larry, CPA
+Terri G Larry, CPA, CGMA

 Contact information: terrilarry07@gmail.com